 Background.
 In December 1993, after more than a decade and a half of requests from the County, the State of California completed its classification of mineral resources in Stanislaus County.
 This classification was done as part of what will eventually be a statewide series of classifications required by the Surface Mining and Reclamation Act of 1975 (SMARA).
+The State of California has established a classification of mineral resources in Stanislaus County as required by the Surface Mining and Reclamation Act of 1975 (SMARA).
 The classification is a very detailed inventory of known and/or presumed locations of a wide variety of mineral resources throughout Stanislaus County.